Your Vacation Guide to Erieau, Ontario +15 Things to Do in 2023

 In the opposite direction to Rondeau you will find another popular daytrip option of Wheatley Provincial Park.
 You will find a lot of the same activities and amenities here as you will at Rondeau, so choosing between the two largely comes down to which direction you’re planning to travel.

-7. Travel on to Point Peele National Park & Peele Island
+15. Travel on to Point Pelee National Park & Pelee Island

-The Peele Island Ferry runs to Peele Island, which is has its own thriving, local community!
+The Pelee Island Ferry runs to Pelee Island, which is has its own thriving, local community!
 It is filled with picturesque vineyards, lighthouses, and bike trails (including one around the entire island perimeter).
-A trip to Peele Island would definitely require more than a day to get the best experience.
+A trip to Pelee Island would definitely require more than a day to get the best experience.

 Erieau has a handful of fantastic local, family-owned restaurants to choose from that are all steps from water.
 We’ve simplified things for you with this up-to-date list.